yuanshunning/pickit-docs/docs/documentation/picking/picking_strategies.rst

 Note on frames
 --------------

-Before we start, let's first define three frame types in Pick-it that we'll need throughout the article.
+Before we start, let's first define three frame types in Pickit that we'll need throughout the article.

 -  **Reference frame:** The reference frame defines the location of your workspace in which to find objects.
 It usually has a Z axis (blue) that points up.
--  The **object frame** is the default frame that Pick-it associates to a shape.
+-  The **object frame** is the default frame that Pickit associates to a shape.
 It indicates where a detected object is located and how it is oriented.
-It is chosen by the Pick-it detection algorithms and cannot be modified.
+It is chosen by the Pickit detection algorithms and cannot be modified.
 This frame might not always be the best choice to use for picking, which is why the pick frame exists.
 -  The **pick frame** is what gets sent to the robot.
 It defines how a